AN: This is fanfiction. Hope it’s clear.

 We start out as two lone souls, searching for their own places in numerous different worlds.

 But now we are here.
-We are one.
-Even when we fade, we fade together.
+And we are finally one.

 Halves destined to merge into a whole.
 Amalgamated souls which can be parted by naught.